rhyusarmiento/GE_Foraging/Readme.md

 ### Current work
 - O-time problem on some runs
-- Building testing apparatus for data collectiond
+- Building testing apparatus for data collection
 - ideas fixes for occasional dead populations